 Most homeowners know that when they flip on their air conditioner, they can expect cool, refreshing air to start circulating throughout their home until it reaches their target temperature.
 However, the process for creating this cool air isn’t as widely-known.

-To put it simply, your air conditioner uses a fluid known as refrigerant to move heat found inside your home to the outdoors.
-It does this by creating a continuous flow through a closed, continuous circuit with four main components.
+Your air conditioner uses a fluid known as refrigerant to move heat found inside your home to the outdoors.
+It works by creating a continuous flow through a closed, continuous circuit with four main components.
 On this blog, we’ll discuss these four components and explain what important role they play in the air conditioning process in order to help you better-understand what could be going wrong with your system.

 Stage 1: Evaporator Coil